-- We cannot use standard queue (for preemptive multitasking) as it may block. - Use asyncio.Queue for cooperative multitasking. - Not thread safe (no need for thread safety in cooperative multitasking) - Several additional useful methods. - Queues give another way to put coroutines together. - Producers put values into the queue.
+- It would be wasteful to use standard queue as it is for preemptive multitasking. - Use asyncio.
+Queue for cooperative multitasking. - Not thread safe (no need for thread safety in cooperative multitasking) - Several additional useful methods. - Queues give another way to put coroutines together. - Producers put values into the queue.
 Consumers take the values.
 Queue separates them. - You can have multiple producers and multiple consumers.